"How to choose the best pillow for neck pain?"

 The point is to have the cervical spine (neck) aligned with the rest of the body spine, not allowing any head tilt.

 It doesn’t need anything contouring the neck or with a specific edge; sometimes quite uncomfortable.
 Orthopedic or ergonomic pillows are not necessarily a reference.

 Take special needs into account.

-If you snore, consider a pillow-shaped to position your head and neck in a way that will prevent your airway from becoming compressed.
+If you snore, consider a pillow-shaped to position your head, neck and shoulders in a way that will prevent your airway from becoming compressed.

 If you are in any doubt, book a visit with one of our chiropractors at Orewa Chiropractic.
 We will be more than happy to point you in the right direction.